moq-wg/moq-transport/draft-ietf-moq-transport.md

 Ideally this is transparent to the application using MOQT, which involves establishing a new session in the background and migrating active subscriptions and announcements.
-The client can choose to delay closing the session if it expects more OBJECTs to be delivered.
+The client can choose to delay closing the session if it expects more objects to be delivered.
 The server closes the session with a 'GOAWAY Timeout' if the client doesn't close the session quickly enough.